 In the end, he struck what he regarded as a sensible balance between the quality mainstream and bibliophile esoterica by displaying a well-thumbed paperpack Camus, a recent Martin Amis and a first edition Dario Fo in translation.

-He additionally left lying on the bedroom floor, in a calculatedly messy fashion, copies of the Guardian Weekly and the New Yorker magazine.
-On top of his CD player, he casually stacked recent records by Radiohead, Ryan Adams and Gomez.
+He additionally left lying on the bedroom floor, in a calculatedly messy fashion, copies of The Monthly and the New Yorker magazine.
+On top of his retro LP player, he casually stacked vinyl records by Radiohead, Flume and Gomez.
 “And some Charles Mingus just to prove I dig jazz too,” he said.

 The student revealed that, after all that, his date didn’t end up coming back to his place anyway.